 Ex 11) The number of bacteria in a culture doubles every hour.
-If there were 50 bacteria originally in the culture, how many bacteria will be there after 5 hours ?
+If there were 50 bacteria originally in the culture, how many bacteria will there be after 5 hours ?

 Solution : Given that the number of bacteria doubles every hour .